After the purchase of a property in Italy

 - the number of properties transactions increased in 2018 in the regions of Naples (increase of 11.8%, on a year-to-year basis), Turin (3.9%), Milan (0.9%) and Palermo (1.7%).

 With regards to the demand for residential real estate property, it is necessary to know that the increase was observed in the case of properties with a surface of up to 50 square meters, but also in the case of those with a surface of 85-115 square meters.

 According to the data gathered by the National Institute of Statistics (ISTAT), on a year-to-year basis, measured at the level of the third quarter of 2018, the price of new houses increased by 1.41%; generally speaking, the price of a new property is higher compared to the one of older properties and in Italy, for the same period of time, the price of new houses was 24% higher compared to the ones of older properties.

 If you need more information about the Land Registry in Italy

-in this country, you may contact our law firm in Italy
+in this country, you may contact our Italian law firm

 will offer legal assistance to foreign entrepreneurs and natural persons interested in purchasing buildings or lands here for investments or housing purposes.